How To Make Promissory Note in the Philippines (With Free Sample Templates)

 If you live within the same Barangay, you may also bring the matter to your Barangay for an amicable settlement.

-3. Can I still collect from the borrower even if I lost the promissory note?
+3. Can I still collect from the borrower even if I lose the promissory note?

 Yes.
 The obligation of the borrower to pay you the loan remains.
 The promissory note is only evidence of the existence of such an obligation.
-The obligation is extinguished only after payment.
+The debt is extinguished only after payment.

 4. Do I need a lawyer to make a promissory note?

 No need for a lawyer to draft a promissory note for you.
 This guide and the templates provided are sufficient to help you make one.
-However, if you want the promissory note to be notarized, you need to go to a Notary Public near you.
+However, visit a Notary Public near you if you want the promissory note notarized.